pjlamb12/angular-loaders/projects/angular-loaders-lib/README.md

 -   `coverContainer`: A boolean value to determine if it should fully cover the parent container.
 Make sure to set the parent container's position to relative.

+-   `fixed`: A boolean value to determine if its position should be set to fixed.

 -   `overlayColor`: A simple string (white) or hex formatted color representing the color of the overlay.
 The overlay only shows up if `coverContainer` is true.
 Defaults to #ffffff;

 -   `overlayOpacity`: A number representing the opacity of the overlay.
 The overlay only shows up if `coverContainer` is true.
 Defaults to 0.5;